jondot/nchurn/README.md

 * Table (plain ASCII)
 * CSV
 * XML (recommended for builds)
+* HTML - see XSLT in /extras/build.
+Using XSLT you can integrate and produce HTML in your CI environment.

 Amongst others, NChurn can also take top # of items to display, cut off churn level, and a date to go back up to.
 See "Getting Started".